dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 If you want to check information about your GPU, there are some commands.
-you can trust the number of Driver Version, But don't trust the number of CUDA version with command 'nvidia-smi'.
+You can trust the number of Driver Version,
+but don't trust the number of CUDA version with command 'nvidia-smi'.
-Use these
+Use these commands,
 - 'nvidia-settings' for graphic card driver and more graphic information by GUI style
 - 'nvcc -V' for CUDA version check